 |Previous College:||Northern Arizona '00|

-Kim Bruno enters her ninth season at NAU as the head women's tennis coach.
-She recently served as the director of tennis and oversaw both Lumberjack tennis programs for the last five years.
+Kim Bruno enters her tenth season at NAU as the head women’s tennis coach.
+She recently served as the director of tennis and oversaw both Lumberjack tennis programs for five years from 2008-13.

 In 2012, Bruno guided the women's team to their seventh consecutive Big Sky Championship appearance despite a lineup that featured four new starters, including two freshmen.
 The women's team also posted their seventh consecutive double-digit win season, finishing 10-13 overall and 7-1 in the conference.
 The Lumberjack women, who dropped a tight 4-2 match to Montana in the Big Sky Championship semifinal, placed four players, three of whom were honored for the first time of their careers, on the All-Conference teams.
 They also received the ITA All-Academic Team award showcasing their excellence in the classroom in addition to on the court.
 Bruno also assisted with the growth of Bermudez, who posted a career-year on the men's team in his second season at NAU.
 Bermudez, a 2011 All-Big Sky second team selection, led the Lumberjack men through a 6-16 season and a 2-6 conference record.